jpartogi/yose-java-spark/README.md

 java-spark-example for Yose the game
 =====================

-A an example to get you started to Yose the Game using [spark](http://www.sparkjava.com).
+A an example to get you started to YoseTheGame using [spark](http://www.sparkjava.com).

 ## Get ready